pasqal-io/qadence/docs/index.md

 ## Installation guide

-Qadence can be install with `pip` from PyPI as follows:
+Qadence can be installed from PyPI with `pip` as follows:

 ```bash
 pip install qadence